At the park near my house, there is a small merry-go-round. A cartoon of the situation is shown in figure 1.

 The physical significance of this can be appreciated with the help of figure 5, which compares ∫ ω dt to ω t.
 In both plots, ω=1 at early times, and ω=2 at later times.
 You can see that changing ω in the expression ω t produces a large unwanted “leverage” effect, with a lever-arm of length t.

-This issue arose in section 1.
+The same conceptual issue arose in section 1.1.
 The same issue arises in many other contexts, including the frequency modulation that one encounters in radio electronics and other signal-processing applications.

 This document incorporates many insights and suggestions from the members of the phys-l discussion list.